OutSystems/docs-odc/src/eap/building-apps/emails/attachments.md

 <div class="info" markdown="1">

-The following example references the **Sample_ProductImage** Entity from **OutSystemsSampleDataDB**, a standard sample data app in the OutSystems cloud.
+The following example references the **Sample_ProductImage** Entity from **OutSystemsSampleData**, a standard sample data app in the OutSystems cloud.
 The text attribute **FileName** is the file name of the image attachment.
 The binary attribute **FileContent** is the content of the image.

 </div>